nawka12/AiChanBot/README.md

 # AiChanBot
-A Discord bot integrated with OpenAI's ChatGPT
+A Discord bot integrated with Anthropic's Claude

 ### This bot is still under construction and lacking features.